2025–26 Boston College Eagles men's ice hockey season

-The 2025–26 Boston College Eagles men's ice hockey season will be the 104th season of play for the program and the 42nd in Hockey East.
-The Eagles will represent Boston College in the 2025–26 NCAA Division I men's ice hockey season, play their home games at Kelley Rink and be coached by Greg Brown in his 4th season.
+The 2025–26 Boston College Eagles men's ice hockey season was the 104th season of play for the program and the 42nd in Hockey East.
+The Eagles represented Boston College in the 2025–26 NCAA Division I men's ice hockey season, played their home games at Kelley Rink and were coached by Greg Brown in his 4th season.